AdobeDocs/analytics-platform.en/help/data-views/data-views-usecases.md

 For more information on other data views settings, see [Create data views](/help/data-views/create-dataview.md).
 For a conceptual overview of data views, see [Data views overview](/help/data-views/data-views.md).

+## New vs. Repeat session reporting {#new-repeat}

+You can determine whether a session is indeed the first-ever session for a user or not, based on the reporting window that you defined for this data view and a 13-month lookback window.
+This reporting lets you determine, for example:

+* What percentage of your orders are coming from new vs. repeat sessions?

+* For a given marketing channel, or a specific campaign, are you targeting first-time users or return users?
+How did these choices influence conversion rates?

+Three components facilitate this reporting:

+* 1 dimension: New vs. Returning sessions

+* 2 metrics: New sessions, Return sessions

+1. Go into data view editor.
+2. Click the **[!UICONTROL Components]** > **[!UICONTROL Optional Standard components]** tab in left rail.

+95%-99% of the time, new sessions will be reported accurately.
+The only exceptions are:

+* When a session occurred before the 13-month lookback window.
+This session will be ignored.

+* When a session spans both the lookback window and the reporting window.
+Let’s say you run a report from June 1 to June 15, 2022.
+The lookback window would encompass May 1, 2021 to May 31, 2022.
+If a session were to start on May 30, 2022 and end on June 1, 2022, because the session is included in the lookback window, all sessions in the reporting window get counted as returning sessions.